What is recoverable depreciation?

 If you have an ACV policy, you will most likely not receive enough money in your insurance claim settlement to purchase items of the same quality as those you lost.
 You will either need to purchase cheaper items or use your own money on top of the settlement to purchase items of similar quality.

-It may be helpful to read your policy documents carefully even if you have an RCV policy.
-There can be many variations in what home insurance covers and it’s important to know what your policy does and doesn’t include.
-For example, you might have RCV on your personal property but ACV on your roof, especially if your roof is older.
-If you’re unsure what kind of coverage you have, talk to your agent.
+It may be helpful to read your policy documents carefully, even if you have an RCV policy.
+There can be many variations in what home insurance covers, and it’s important to know what your policy does and doesn’t include.
+For example, standard HO-3 policies typically include RCV for dwelling coverage but ACV for personal property coverage.
+You’ll likely need to pay extra for RCV coverage for your personal belongings.

-Because depreciation largely hinges on an item’s value and value can be subjective, you might be wondering how insurance providers arrive at the total recoverable depreciation amount for any given claim.
+Depreciation largely hinges on an item’s value, and value can be subjective.
+As a result, you might be wondering how insurance providers arrive at the total recoverable depreciation amount for any given claim.
 In most cases, they turn to an item’s useful life.

-Say you buy a refrigerator in 2016 for $1,500, and that the fridge’s useful life is estimated to be 14 years.
+Say you bought a refrigerator in 2016 for $1,500, and the fridge’s useful life is estimated to be 14 years.
 By dividing its lifespan (14 years) by the total cost ($1,500), home insurance companies can arrive at a data-based insurance recoverable depreciation estimate.
 In this example, for each year of the fridge’s life, it would depreciate by roughly $107.
-This calculation may vary by provider and circumstances, as well as your specific policy details.
+This calculation may vary by provider, circumstances and item type, as well as your specific policy details.

 How recoverable depreciation affects a home insurance claim

-With both ACV and RCV policies, the first part of the home insurance claim process is the same: a covered peril causes the loss of or damage to your personal belongings or the property, you call your agent or file your claim online, and a claims adjuster assesses the depreciated value of the item or property.
+With both ACV and RCV coverage types, the first part of the home insurance claim process is the same: a covered peril damages or destroys your property’s structure or your personal belongings (or both).
+From there, you might call your agent or file your claim online, and a claims adjuster assesses the depreciated value of the item or property.

-If you have an ACV policy, once the adjuster’s assessment has been accepted by the company, you will receive a check for that depreciated value.
-If you have valuable personal property that depreciates rapidly, such as many computers, for example, you may face out-of-pocket costs to replace them after a loss.
+If your personal property coverage pays out on an ACV basis, once the adjuster’s assessment has been accepted by the company, you will receive a check for the replacement cost minus the depreciated value.
+If you have valuable personal property that depreciates rapidly, such as many computers, you may face out-of-pocket costs to replace them after a loss.

-As a quick recap, here are the steps you can expect with an RCV policy:
+As a quick recap, here are the steps you might expect with RCV coverage:

-- The covered loss occurs: Following a house fire, water damage or burglary, for example, the first step (typically after emergency services have become involved) is to call your insurance provider and start your claim process.
+- The covered loss occurs: Following a covered peril that causes damage, the first step (typically after emergency services have become involved) is to call your insurance agent and start your claim process.

-- Your insurance provider calculates ACV: A claims adjuster will usually visit the premises and assess damages and the ACV of the compromised belongings, even if you have an RCV policy.
-You will then receive a claims check for the ACV of any destroyed or stolen items, minus the amount of your deductible.
+- Your insurance provider calculates ACV: A claims adjuster will usually visit the premises and assess the damage and the ACV of the compromised belongings, even if you have an RCV policy.
+You will then receive a claims check for the ACV of any destroyed or stolen items minus the amount of your deductible.

-- Your insurance provider pays out the recoverable depreciation: Once you have proven that you replaced the destroyed or stolen items (or repaired the damage to your home) with new items and show your insurance provider how much you paid for them, you are then typically issued a second check for the recoverable depreciation amount.
+- Your insurance provider pays out the recoverable depreciation: Once you have proven that you replaced the destroyed or stolen items (or repaired the damage to your home) with new items and show your insurance provider how much you paid for them, you are then typically issued a second insurance depreciation check.

-Most insurance providers have very specific steps about how to claim the recoverable depreciation check.
+Most insurance providers have very specific steps about how to recover depreciation on an insurance claim.
 If a deadline applies, be sure to submit any required documentation in time.

 Expanding on the fridge example further, here’s how the numbers could play out: